awsdocs/elb-classic-load-balancers-user-guide/doc_source/ts-elb-healthcheck.md

 **Cause 2**: The instance is under significant load and is taking longer than your configured response timeout period to respond\.

 **Solution 2**:
 + Check the monitoring graph for over\-utilization of CPU\.
-For information, see [Get Statistics for a Specific EC2 Instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/US_SingleMetricPerInstance.html) in the *Amazon EC2 User Guide for Linux Instances*\.
+For information, see [Get statistics for a specific EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/US_SingleMetricPerInstance.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 + Check the utilization of other application resources, such as memory or limits, by connecting to your EC2 instances\.
 + If necessary, add more instances or enable Auto Scaling\.
-For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/latest/userguide/)\.
+For more information, see the [Amazon EC2 Auto Scaling User Guide](https://docs.aws.amazon.com/autoscaling/ec2/userguide/)\.

 **Cause 3**: If you are using an HTTP or an HTTPS connection and the health check is being performed on a target page specified in the ping path field \(for example, `HTTP:80/index.html`\), the target page might be taking longer to respond than your configured timeout\.